 Arc de Triomphe: TRAVOT on the west pillar

 After enlisting in an infantry regiment in 1786, Jean-Pierre Travot left the army in May of 1789.
 Two years later he was elected a lieutenant colonel in the 2nd Battalion of Jura and in 1792 he and his men were assigned to the Army of the Rhine.
 Travot was then sent to the Army of the Coasts of Brest in August of 1793 and later the Army of the West to serve against the rebels in the Vendée.
 Making a name for himself, Travot was promoted to chef de brigade in March of 1794.
-Two years later he was employed in the Army of the Coasts of the Ocean and he defeated the Vendéen leader Charette at Bruffière.
-On March 13, 1796 Travot received a promotion to général de brigade and only ten days later he captured Charette who was then executed within a week.
+Two years later he was employed in the Army of the Coasts of the Ocean and in January of 1795 he defeated the rebel leader Charette at Bruffière.
+When Charette was found to be deceiving Hoche in negotiations and Charette then disappeared, Travot rose to further distinction with his energetic drive to capture or kill Charette.1 On March 13, 1796 Travot received a promotion to général de brigade and only ten days later he captured Charette who was then executed within a week.
 Once the region was pacified, Travot was appointed commander of the Vendée département in the 12th military division where he would remain for a number of years.

 In 1802 General Travot finally received a new assignment when he was employed in the 27th military division.
 The following year he was named commander of the département of Sésia in Italy and in 1804 he became a Commander of the Legion of Honor.
 Travot was promoted to général de division in February of 1805 and the following month he was appointed commander of the 12th military division at Nantes.
 In 1807 he took a command in the Vendée again.